flowerpowergrid/flower-power-grid/FPG-Mini/stl/caps/README.md

 ### Cap variants

-There are two types of caps.
+Several cap variants are available.
-Both variants share the same dimensions and fulfill the same structural purpose.
+All variants share the same basic dimensions and fulfill the same structural purpose, while addressing different positions within the grid layout.

-- **Closed cap**
+---

+### Closed Cap

-  Covers the grid node completely and is used where no access to the mounting screw is required.
+The Closed Cap fully covers the grid node and is used where no access to the mounting screw is required.

+---

-- **Open cap (with center hole)**
+### Open Cap (with center hole)

-  Allows access to the mounting screw without removing the cap.
+The Open Cap allows access to the mounting screw without removing the cap.
 This variant is particularly suited for applications where the system is mounted and dismounted frequently, such as trade shows, exhibition spaces or temporary installations.

-The open cap visually covers the grid node while enabling faster installation and removal of the entire system.
+It visually covers the grid node while enabling faster installation and removal of the entire system.

+---

+### Half Cap

+The Half Cap is a reduced version of the standard cap.

+It is used at the top and bottom edges of the grid to create a clean and intentional vertical finish.
+When frames are installed on the left and right sides of the grid to form a rectangular outer shape, the Half Cap completes the system at the remaining open edges.

+---

+### Corner Cap

+The Corner Cap is designed for the four outer corner positions of the rectangular grid layout created by frame installation.

+It is used in combination with frames and provides a clean and defined finish where horizontal and vertical edges meet.
+The Corner Cap completes the rectangular outer structure of the system, independent of the exact internal grid geometry.